-A quick guide to visiting Kumrat Valley.
-Includes info on getting to Kumrat Valley in KPK.
-This guide gives info on how to get from Kalam to Kumrat using public and private transportation and gives tips on where to stay once in Kumrat.
+A quick guide to visiting Kumrat Valley, one of the top places to visit in Khyber Pakhtunkhwa (KPK), Pakistan.
+Includes information on getting to Kumrat Valley in KPK using public or private transportation, and gives tips on where to stay once in Kumrat.

 Friends described Kumrat Valley as a “heaven on earth.”
 The remote valley is relatively popular with local tourists from KPK, but is mostly a secret from other Pakistani tourists.
 Few foreigners ever visit… if any.

 I recently ventured to Kumrat from Kalam in Swat Valley, though for a far shorter time than planned (read on to learn why).
 In the name of helping out future travelers, here’s a guide on traveling to Kumrat Valley.
 The guide includes info on how to get to Kumrat Valley and where to stay in Kumrat Valley.